gabyx/Githooks/README.md

 Trusted hooks will be needed to be trusted again.
 To port Git configuration variables use the file `githooks/hooks/gitconfig.go` which contains all used Git config keys.

+### Supported Platforms

+The following platforms are tested:

+- Linux
+- macOs
+- Windows

 ## Acknowledgements